Jeihunn/django-custom-slugfield/README.md

     )
 ```

-In this example, a product with the name "**Cool Product @ #1**" will have the slug "**cool-product-at-hash1**".
+In this example, a product with the name "**Cool Product @ #1**" will have the slug "***cool-product-at-hash1***".

 ## 🎥 Video Tutorial

-For a detailed walkthrough on using CustomSlugField in your Django projects, check out our video tutorial:
+For a detailed explanation of using CustomSlugField in your Django projects, check out my video tutorial:

 [![CustomSlugField Tutorial](https://img.youtube.com/vi/YOUR_VIDEO_ID_HERE/maxresdefault.jpg)](https://www.youtube.com/watch?v=YOUR_VIDEO_ID_HERE)